My Stroke Injuries

 Fatigue

-Fatigue sufferers might lose the entire day.
-It does not affect me that badly, so in that regard, I am lucky.
+Fatigue sufferers might lose an entire day.
+It does usually not affect me that badly, although I often need an “afternoon nap” after a trip out.
 However my walking range is extrenely limited, and I am lucky to be able to work from home.

 There is little understanding of what fatigue entails, and people often equate it with “feeling tired”.
 Fatigue is feeling exhausted, just moving from one room to another.
 Feeling too exhausted to make a cup of tea.
-Both of these have happened to me.
+Both of these have happened to me, and it is still a factor, ten years downstream.

-Although my stamina must have improved, this feeling has never gone away.
+Although my stamina has improved over time, this feeling has never gone away.
 It is a constant feeling of breathlessness when moving around.

 A “trick” I learned with fatigue was that I was able to stop, take a break, then continue walking.
 Over time, 10m became 20m, and so on.
 By taking the necessary breaks, I can aggregate to cover larger distances.
-Over time, the frequency of the breaks has decreased, and the time taken for each break has decreased.
+Over time, the frequency of the breaks has decreased, and the time taken for each break has decreased, although this can still vary from day-to-day.

 Balance, however, is still an issue.
 I tend to stick to pavements and avoid walking cross-country.